This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love Cinnamon Roll Icing without cream cheese

-Cinnamon Roll Icing Recipe Ingredients
+Icing Ingredients

 - Powdered sugar

-How to make Cinnamon Roll Icing
+How to Make Cinnamon Roll Icing

 - Generously pour the icing over fresh warm cinnamon rolls.
 I like to allow my cinnamon rolls to cool for 5 minutes or so before icing them, that way the icing stays on top and doesn’t just melt down the sides.

-How to store Cinnamon Roll Frosting
+How to store Icing for Cinnamon Rolls

-You’ll want to store any leftover cinnamon roll frosting in an air tight container.
+You’ll want to store any leftover cinnamon roll frosting in an airtight container.
 You can store it on the counter for up to 2 days, in the fridge for up to 7 days or in the freezer for up to 3 months.

 Allow the frosting to come to room temperature and then whip it again before using the remaining frosting.